grafana/pyroscope/docs/sources/configure-server/configure-object-storage-backend.md

 ---
-title: "Configure Grafana Phlare object storage backend"
+title: "Configure Pyroscope object storage backend"
 menuTitle: "Configure object storage"
-description: "Learn how to configure Grafana Phlare to use different object storage backend implementations."
+description: "Learn how to configure Pyroscope to use different object storage backend implementations."
 weight: 30
+aliases:
+  - /docs/phlare/latest/configure-server/configure-object-storage-backend/
 ---

-# Configure Grafana Phlare object storage backend
+# Configure Pyroscope object storage backend

-Grafana Phlare can use different object storage services to persist blocks containing the profiles data.
+Pyroscope can use different object storage services to persist blocks containing the profiles data.
 Blocks are flushed by ingesters [on disk]({{<relref "./configure-disk-storage.md">}}) first then are uploaded to object store.

 > The long term storage is still in development and querying from object store is not yet implemented.